eoinkelly/notes/aws/certified-developer-associate.md

 * Exam Q: you cannot assign new roles to an existing EC2 instance - roles can only be assigned at creation

 Each EC2 instance can only have one role which must be assigned at creation
-    * that role can have many policies attached
+    * that role can have policies attached/detached
-    * can the policies be edited afterwards?
+    * you can delete the role itself and then the instance will have no role attached and one cannot be attached

+CLI commands for the developer associate exam

+1. aws ec2 describe-instances (describe your instances)
+1. aws ec2 describe-images (list all available instances)
+1. aws ec2 run-instances (creates an instance, 'start-instances' starts an existing instance but does not create one)
+1. aws ec2 terminate-instances

 Aside: `~/.aws/credentials` overides any credentials in `~/.aws/config`